w0rm/gulp-svgfallback/README.md

 ## Caveats

-Please ensure that svg sources have with and height: these dimensions will be used to generate png sprite.
+Please ensure that svg sources have width and height: these dimensions will be used to generate png sprite.

 ## Custom css template